Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 1 Exercises (Questions).md

 </br>

-### 4. As you will learn in a later chapter, many of the numbers stored in a computer are not exact values, but rather close approximations.
+### 4. Many of the numbers stored in a computer are not exact values, but rather close approximations.
 For example, the value 0.1 might be stored as 0.10000000000000000555.
-Usually, such small differences are not a problem; however, given what you have learned about chaotic behavior in Chapter 1, you should realize the need for caution in certain situations.
+Usually, such small differences are not a problem; however, given what you have learned about chaotic behavior, you should realize the need for caution in certain situations.
 Can you think of examples where this might be a problem?
 Explain.

 </br>

-### 5. Trace through the chaos program from Section 1.6 by hand using 0.15 as the input value.
+### 5. Trace through the chaos program by hand using 0.15 as the input value.
 Show the sequence of output that results.
     # File: chaos. py
     # A simple program illustrating chaotic behavior.
     def main():